 For low-income households in the private rental market, the proportion in rental stress (based on the 30/40 rule) varies between the capital cities and the rest of the states and territories.
 The gap between these areas has increased over time (ABS 2019) (Figure 2):

 The rental affordability index (see glossary) is a price index for housing rental markets across geographical areas of Australia, calculated using median incomes.
-A rental affordability index score between 100 and 120 represents moderately unaffordable rent and a score between 120 and 150 represents acceptable rent (National Shelter et al. 2018).
+A rental affordability index score of 80–100 represents unaffordable rent (that households spend 30 percent or more of their income on rent), a score between 100 and 120 represents moderately unaffordable rent, a score between 120 and 150 represents acceptable rent and a score greater than 150 represents affordable rents (National Shelter et al. 2019).

 Rent affordability index